SNUCSE-CTA/DAF/README.md

 - daf_big_10min: DAF especially for large data graph such as twitter, which sets the same time limit as `daf_10min`
 - daf_parallel_unlimited: parallel version of DAF, which finds all embeddings without time limit.

+The maximum number of query vertices is set to 400 for all three binaries.
 ## Run
 ```
 Options: